2023 Agenda

 Annie Presseault, Algonquin Nation Secretariat

-This presentation will provide an overview of a digitization project that is allowing for Algonquin communities to get their records digitized including ways that projects like these can be funded.
+This presentation will provide an overview of a digitization project that is allowing for Algonquin communities to digitize their records – a discussion of how projects like these can be funded.

 11:30 am – 12:00 pm#DataBack: Asserting and Supporting Indigenous Data Sovereignty